-Pupils entitlement to careers education are set out in the Ormiston Academies Trust Careers Education Information, Advice and Guidance Policy - see bottom of this page.
-The Academy has a planned programme of Careers Education, providing pupils with the knowledge, understanding and skills in order to make realistic careers decisions.
+Student entitlement to careers education is set out in the Ormiston Academies Trust Careers Education Information, Advice and Guidance Policy – see bottom of this page.
+The Academy has a planned programme of careers education, providing students with the knowledge, understanding and skills in order to make realistic careers decisions.